msb002/MHDlab/README.md

 2. [Daqmx 18.1] (http://www.ni.com/download/ni-daqmx-18.1/7702/en/)

 3. Next, use the VI package manager (installed with labview) to install the following packages
   * Enthought Python integration toolkit - Standard Edition v1.2.1.79
   * OpenG Labview Toolkit.
 Note: Only required for TDMS concatenating at the moment, and is not critical for data acquisition.

-### Python
-* Anaconda 5.2 (Make sure to install the Python 3 version)
+4. Anaconda 5.2 (Make sure to install the Python 3 version)

 ## Downloading the repository
 To use the software, you can simply download this repository using the clone or download button on the [main page of the repository](https://github.com/aspitarl/MHDlab).
 Then unzip the contents and follow the setup instructions below.